alanyeung95/go-project-demo/README.md

 # GoProjectDemo
-This project is for demo go project purpose
+This project is for demonstrating go project purpose

 ## Todo list: